g0tie/hacking_scripts/Readme.md

 ### Bash
 - **lower_name_permutations.sh**: Script to generate a new wordlist of lowercase username permutations based on an existing username wordlist
+- **ssrf_portscan.sh**: Script to make internal localhost portscan on webserver vulnerable to SSRF